XpressAI/xircuits.io/docs/main/xircuits-interface/cli-commands.md

 ```bash
 xircuits examples
 ```
-- Downloads the `examples` and `datasets` directories from the main branch of the Xircuits repository to your current directory.
+- Loads the `examples` directory from the Xircuits wheel to your current directory.

 ---